input-output-hk/cardano-node-wiki/docs/ADR-8-ReaderT-Pattern-in-cardano‐cli.md

 # Decision
-- As such we are choosing to adopt the [ReaderT design pattern](https://tech.fpcomplete.com/blog/2017/06/readert-design-pattern/), treating all errors as `Exception`s and installing a single error handler at the top level to catch and report these exceptions (with a callstack included).
+- Error handling: All errors will be converted to exceptions that will be caught by a single exception handler at the top level.
+- Top level monad: [RIO](https://hackage.haskell.org/package/rio-0.1.22.0/docs/RIO.html#t:RIO).
+See the [ReaderT design pattern](https://tech.fpcomplete.com/blog/2017/06/readert-design-pattern/).

 # Consequences
 - This should dramatically improve our code's composability and remove many unnecessary error types.
 - Readability concerning what errors can be thrown will be negatively impacted.
-We believe the trade off is worth it.
+However `ExceptT` already lies about what exceptions can be thrown because it is not limited to the error type stated in `ExceptT`'s type signature.
+In other words `IO` can implicitly throw other `Exception`s.
 - Initially this will be adopted under the "compatible" group of commands so `cardano-cli` will have a design split temporarily.
 Once we are happy with the result we will propagate to the rest of `cardano-cli`